Zhongxing Guesthouse: Overview

-Chiang's largest villa, the Yangmingshuwu, is set on 37 acres of plum trees and mountain landscape.
+Chiang's largest villa, the Zhongxing Guesthouse, is set on 37 acres of plum trees and mountain landscape.
 The villa was used primarily as a summer retreat and the Chinese-style home includes courtyards, covered walkways and a fully stocked goldfish.
 The generalissimo reportedly favored morning walks and meditation sessions on the grounds, while Madame Chiang painted watercolor landscapes in her second floor studio.
-During the time the Zhongxing Guesthouse was in operation, the surrounding area, including Zhongxing road was closed to public use due to the heavy security presence in the surrounding area.
+During the time the Zhongxing Guesthouse was in operation, the surrounding area, including Zhongxing Road was closed to public use due to the heavy security presence in the surrounding area.
 After Chiang died in 1975, the Zhongxing Guesthouse remained empty until 1979.
-In 1979, the Kuomintang Historical Commission took over administration, renamed it the Yangmingshuwu and established their party archives on the property.
+In 1979, the Kuomintang Historical Commission took over administration, renamed it the Yangming Shuwu and established their party archives on the property.
 Historical documents and photographs from the Kuomintang's founding were stored here.
 In 1997, the Yangmingshuwu was donated to Yangmingshan National Park.
 In 1991, the road was gradually opened for public use.
 There are a series of bunkers and tunnels on the property.
-In 1998, the Zhongxing guesthouse was opened to the public for tours.
+In 1998, the Zhongxing Guesthouse was opened to the public for tours.